xianellelabayog-commits/filipino-cookbook-api-labayog/README.md

 A secured RESTful API developed using the **Slim Framework** that provides information about traditional Filipino dishes, their categories, origins, and ingredients.
 The API supports CRUD (Create, Read, Update, Delete) operations and protects all API endpoints using Bearer Token Authentication.

+> **Security Notice**
+>
+> This repository does **not** include real database passwords, authentication tokens, API keys, personal access tokens, or server credentials.
+Sensitive configuration values have been replaced with placeholders to follow secure development practices.

 ---

 # 1. API Title